 While SCA isn’t new, the expanded use of open-source components has led to more companies adopting the methodology.
 It has become a fundamental building block in software development and maintenance.
 The downsides of not maintaining a proactive stance against cybersecurity exploitation can be steep.

-Companies have lost millions because of hackers exploiting security holes in third-party controls.
-They’re always looking to steal data, hijack systems, and cause other mayhem.
+Companies have lost millions because hackers exploit security holes in third-party controls.
+Hackers are always looking to steal data, hijack systems, and cause other mayhem.
 Businesses are leaving the door open for just that if they’re not keeping up with the functionality, licensing, and security around third-party components.

 These days, it’s common for developers to tap into open-source components when shipping code or adding new features to a software product.
 These components often rely on other third-party dependencies, expanding the threat surface for cybersecurity thieves to leverage.